Variables

 Poetic Numbers

-A poetic number begins with the like or so keyword, followed by a series of words.
-The Rockstar parser takes the length of each word and interprets it as a decimal digit:
+A poetic number is a way of hiding numbers in lyrics; the Rockstar parser takes the length of each word and interprets it as a decimal digit.

 Shout like a big bad monster (prints: 1337)